Family Advisory Council

 - Food Committee

-Our council assists the marketing department in creating more patient and user-friendly resources.
-Members provide marketing ideas, give feedback on format, content, and ease of use.
-They are consistently featured in hospital publications, web pages, and social media.
+Our council assists the VUMC Marketing & Engagement Department in creating more patient and user-friendly resources.
+Members provide marketing ideas, and give feedback about format, content and ease of use.
+They are consistently featured in hospital publications, websites and social media.

 - Children's Hospital's Facebook page